Skip to the content.

 References:

-1. fetch API on MDN
+1. Fetch API on MDN

-2. fetch API on whatwg.org
+2. Fetch API on WHATWG

 ii.
 Enables maximized readability, extensibility, maintainability and minimized complexity.